 The King County docket was established in 1998 in accordance with K.C.C.
 20.18.140 to provide an opportunity for residents of the county to register comments on the King County Comprehensive Plan and associated development regulations.
 The county responds to each item registered on the docket, providing a feedback loop, as required by RCW 36.70A.470.
-Docket forms are available on the King County Website, at several county department offices, and at county-sponsored public meetings where land use and development issues are being discussed.
+Docket forms are available on the King County Website and at several county departments.
 The docket is open continuously and, each June 30, the items registered in the previous twelve months are compiled into the docket report for release on December 1 to the King County Council.